larsiusprime/tdrpg-mod-docs/README.md

 tables/<character_class>.csv
 ```

 We’ll start with `index.xml`, the file that ties most of the game’s systems together.
 Open your mod’s copy of `maps/index.xml`.

 This is one of the most important files in the entire mod, and is used for many different things.
-It’s called the “game index.”
+It’s called the "game index."
 This file, like most of the files in the game, is an XML file.
 It’s a simple data format similar to HTML, except the designer (that’s me!) defines all the tags.

-Each section is described in detail here:

   1. [Battle](02_01_battle.md)
   2. [Overworld](02_02_overworld.md)
   3. [Overworld features](02_03_features.md)